Information Technology

 Technology Support Center

 If you have questions, we’re here to help.
-The Technology Support Center staff assists students with computers, network access, e-mail accounts and software.
-We can troubleshoot and resolve issues with both the Mac and Windows operating systems.
+The Technology Support Center staff assists students with network access and e-mail accounts.
 Visit us in Alumni Memorial Hall or call 570-941-HELP (4357) any time with tech questions and we will do our best to assist you.

 Computing Policies